 Dave is an avid mountain climber who can’t get enough of Idaho’s mountain tops.
 He is an Idaho native who prides himself on the variety of Idaho peaks that he has climbed.
-This is evinced by his climbing resume of over 275 Idaho peaks, spread across more than a dozen different mountain ranges.
-Dave is particularly fond of the White Cloud Mountains, where he is the only climber known to have summited all 50 of the peaks over 10,000 feet elevation.
+This is evidenced by his climbing resume of over 275 Idaho peaks, spread across more than a dozen different mountain ranges.
+Dave is particularly fond of the White Cloud Mountains where he is the only climber known to have summitted all 50 of the peaks over 10,000 feet in elevation.

 Dave has provided significant contributions to this website which can be found at the following link: Dave Pahlas Contributions

 Dave also shared the following account of one of his more memorable Sawtooth experiences.

 Mount Regan has been a long time infatuation for me.
 Long before the concept of mountain climbing began taking shape in my mind, Mount Regan had been calling me.
 The formidable North Face of Mount Regan creates an impressive backdrop above highly-scenic Sawtooth Lake.
 Sawtooth Lake was a favorite hiking destination in my youth and early adult years.
 My inaugural trip to Sawtooth Lake was made on my father’s shoulders during the Summer before my 1st birthday.
 The first visit under my own power was at about age 8.
 Many more would follow, including a couple of Boy Scout backpacking trips, hikes with family and friends and even a memorable outing with my own son on my shoulders during the Summer before his 1st birthday.